gtrak/smt_off/README.md

 - **Revert CPU Sets**: Restores the original CPU set configuration for the specified process.

-## Requirements
+## Development Requirements

 - **Rust**: Ensure that Rust is installed.
 You can download it from [rust-lang.org](https://www.rust-lang.org/).
 - **Windows**: This tool relies on Windows-specific APIs and is intended for Windows systems.
+I have successfully run it with msvc and mingw rust toolchains.

 ## Installation

-Download a release zip from github.com and extract it to a location of your choice.
+Download a release zip from [github.com](https://github.com/gtrak/smt_off/releases) and extract it to a location of your choice.

 To build it yourself: